cs6006/cs6006.github.io/content/blog/second.md

 Little kids use computers all the time.
 Increasingly early in their schooling, they also learn how to code.
-However, is writing code on a computer the best way to teach computing, or, more generally, [computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf)?
+However, is writing code on a computer the best way to teach computing?
 I think not.

-A first attempt at writing code is often frustrating because the computer feels like an obtuse, unreasonable thing that just... does things a certain way.
+A first attempt at writing code is often frustrating because the computer feels like an obtuse, unreasonable entity that just does things a certain way.
 Because it wants to; because it can.
 Memorize it and deal with it.
 At worst, the computer becomes the adversary.
-At best, it becomes an eccentric and unreliable teammate whom we have somehow learned to collaborate with.
+At best, it becomes an eccentric and unreliable teammate with whom we have somehow learned to collaborate.

 I think kids need to understand, even empathize with, a computer before they begin to code.
 Why does a computer do things the way it does?
 What compels it, and what limits it?
+Some of these ideas are captured by the term [computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf), due to Jeannette Wing.
-In a series of four lessons, I took this step with twenty first-graders at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm).
+In a series of four lessons, I taught twenty first-graders at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm) to think computationally.

 ### Lesson 1: a tale of two hungry cities

-I went into class with eight pieces of card, each colored red on one side and blue on the other.
+I went into class with eight cards, each colored red on one side and blue on the other.
 I split the class into two groups, standing in huddles on opposite ends of the room.
 Each group got one card and I explained the game: